 Narrow job titles are fading into the distance, and employers are looking for candidates with a wide variety of skills to join most fields.
 As in any industry, the more you know, the more attractive you will be for a role in cybersecurity.
 Amassing a breadth of security, cloud, and networking knowledge will help your chances of being a top candidate and help you execute in the long run as you combat all kinds of present-day and future attacks to defeat the cyber kill chain.

 There are many threats out there coming from all sorts of areas, and combating the cyber kill chain requires specific skills.
 If we look at the seven steps of the cyber kill chain—reconnaissance, weaponization, delivery, exploitation, installation, command and control, and actions—we can shine the light on the processes and use that as a roadmap to see what kinds of skills we need to develop to thwart each step.

-Knowing the cyber kill chain stages and their inherent outcomes is a first step in combating cybercrime.
+Knowing the cyber kill chain stages and their inherent outcomes is the first step in combating cybercrime.
 Cybersecurity is all about learning how to adapt and be flexible, as things are constantly changing, and awareness training can be hugely beneficial.